Electricity in ChinaDo I need an adapter, a converter or both?

 In any case, I would definitely bring a Travel Adapter Set with me just in case, they are inexpensive and that will keep from having everyone in the family fighting for the one outlet in the room to charge their devices!

-When buying an Electric Adapter for China pay attention that you are getting the one with the V-shape that will fit the Chinese socket as pictured above.
+When buying a travel adapter SET pay attention that it includes the one with the V-shape that will fit the Chinese socket as pictured above.
 Most of the Universal sets will include it but double check, sometimes the sets are only US to Europe or US to UK adapters.

 Some sets also include the converter, some only the adapters, so make sure you buy what you need.